Yaron2334/SystemMonitor/README.md

 Modifications:

 - The Startup process got updated to the integrated feature of droptop.
-Nothing changes of the surface.
+Nothing changes on the surface.